 Quickly bring your family and pets inside, lock doors, and close windows, air vents, and fireplace dampers.
 Turn off air conditioning, forced air heating systems, exhaust fans, and clothes dryers.
 Seal off all windows and air vents in the room with heavyweight garbage bags or plastic sheeting and duct tape.

-For more information on planning for an evacuation, visit “Evacuating Yourself and Your Family” page.
+For more information on planning for an evacuation, visit the "Evacuating Yourself and Your Family" page.

 A basic emergency supply kit could include the following recommended items: